-Prerequisites: PSYC 101, PSYC 301, PSYC 402, PSYC 409
+Prerequisites: PSYC 101, PSYC 350, and one course from PSYC 301, 302, 303, 304, or 305

 Educational Psychology Seminar

 A required course for psychology/education certification students to integrate educational psychology theory as part of the student teaching experience.
 The course reinforces the understanding of key concepts of psychology content by examining this content through the "lens" of student teaching.
 All or a portion of this course will be taught on-line to provide students with a first-hand, applied experience with an important application of educational technology and to become part of a learning community that transcends the usual limitation of time and distance.
 Specific implications and application of learning theories will be discussed using examples drawn from educational situations and educational problems.
 The theme will be focused on "reflective practice."
 Offered in fall and spring.